Lockheed Martin RQ-170 Sentinel: Operational history

 On 2 May 2011, at least one RQ-170 monitored the area while elements of the United States Naval Special Warfare Development Group launched an assault on the compound which resulted in bin Laden's death.
 The aircraft provided footage of the attack which was watched live by President Barack Obama and his senior national security advisors.
 The RQ-170 also monitored Pakistani military radio transmissions in the area to provide warning of the response to the attack.
 On 27 May the Los Angeles Times reported that Pakistani officials were "alarmed" by the use of the RQ-170 over their country as the drones are "designed to evade radar and other surveillance systems, and can be used as a spy plane".

 In October 2012 a RQ-170 was used to conduct bomb damage assessment for a test drop of a Massive Ordnance Penetrator bomb from a Northrop Grumman B-2 Spirit stealth bomber.
 The 44th Reconnaissance Squadron was established on 1 April 2015.
 While the USAF did not disclose what aircraft the unit was equipped with, it has been reported that it was established to operate RQ-170s.
 From 4 August 2020 to 6 August 2020, at least one RQ-170 participated in a $1.4 million Large Force Test Event at Nellis Air Force Base, in Nevada.

 It is believed that between 20 and 30 RQ-170s were in service with the USAF as of 2021.
 At this time, the type continued to be operated by the 30th and 44th Reconnaissance Squadrons.
 The USAF disclosed a deployment of RQ-170s in March 2021, but did not identify where they had operated.

+In January 2026, at least one RQ-170 was used during the 2026 United States intervention in Venezuela.